srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Post-process the animation files to work around <https://github.com/cyberbotics/webots/issues/6426>
 - Upload the entire output to our Google Drive Folder

+## Scoring & Production Prep

+- Score the matches
+- Identify things of interest, capture screenshots & videos, prepare a document describing these for the producer
+- Prepare a document with summaries of previous/next match and notes for the commentators

 ## Pre Go Live

 - Check the compbox services (SRComp etc.) are still running
 - Create and set thumbnail for the livestream
 - Put the website into competition mode
 - Producer downloads the recordings and configures the video scheduler to find the files correctly
+- Producer downloads the screenshots & videos of things of interest
-- Scorer downloads the match files
+- Scorer downloads the match score files
 - Presenters rehearse any presentations they need to give
 - Presenters join a pre-livestream call to rehearse their interactions

 ## Go Live

 - Presenters present
-- Scorer commits and pushes match files to the compstate as they are broadcast
+- Scorer deploys the match files to the compstate as they are broadcast
+- Scorer copies match summaries into Slack `#livestream` for the commentators as the matches are broadcast
 - Chat Mods to monitor chat and forward on any relevant messages to presenters or producer via Slack (the `@commentators` group may be useful for this)

 ## Module Announcement